 58″ x 77″

-Often customers will say, it didn’t fit my frame which is essentially the same thing as saying it’s not the correct size.
+Often customers will say the mattress doesn’t fit their bed frame which is essentially the same thing as saying it’s not the correct size.
 Some will actually measure the bed and find it comes up short.

 Also, most frames are made to account for variations.
 I know this because we have a twin xl mattress on a twin bed frame.
 The twin xl is 2 inches longer than a standard twin.
 However, it fits just fine and we can’t tell.

-If you buy a platform bed you won’t be able to notice but you can more easily switch between king/cal king, twin/twin xl, etc. or deal with the dimensions being somewhat off.
+If you buy a platform bed they’re more forgiving.
+You can more easily switch between king/cal king, twin/twin xl, etc. and with the dimensions being somewhat off.